 ATV boosted with RTV (ATV/r) is preferred for children and adolescents.
 Current Food and Drug Administration (FDA)-approved prescribing information does not recommend unboosted ATV in children aged <13 years.
 If unboosted ATV is used in adolescents, higher doses than those used in adults may be required to achieve target drug levels (see Pediatric Use).

-- Only RTV-boosted ATV should be used in combination with tenofovir disoproxil fumarate (TDF) because TDF decreases ATV exposure.
+Only RTV-boosted ATV should be used in combination with tenofovir disoproxil fumarate (TDF) because TDF decreases ATV exposure.

 ATV 300 mg + RTV 100 mg or ATV 400 mg once daily with food (if unboosted ATV is used in adolescents, higher doses than those used in adults may be required to achieve target drug levels [see Pediatric Use]).

 ATV In Combination With Efavirenz (EFV) (Adults) In Therapy-Naive Patients Only:

-- ATV 300 mg + RTV 100 mg, both once daily with food.
+ATV 400 mg + RTV 100 mg + EFV 600 mg, all once daily at separate times.

 ATV In Combination With TDF (Adults):

-- ATV 300 mg + RTV 100 mg + TDF 300 mg, all once daily with food.
+ATV 300 mg + RTV 100 mg + TDF 300 mg, all once daily with food.

-- Only RTV-boosted ATV should be used in combination with TDF because TDF decreases ATV exposure.
+Only RTV-boosted ATV should be used in combination with TDF because TDF decreases ATV exposure.